mnemnion/loon/notes/clua/semantics.md

 In any case it's an idiom I expect to see mostly from old Lisp heads, and it isn't considered the Loony thing to do in general.
 I do intend, somehow, to preserve the general semantics.
 I believe this can be made to work.

+I'm also slowly realizing that I'm probably wrong about this.
+Quoting something means you read it and defer evaluation.
+I believe we can do this in a consistent way.

+Question to answer: if I `let` some variables in a lisp, then add them to a quoted list, return it, and evaluate it, what happens?
+That is, how do quoted lists interact with lexical closures?
+More importantly what do I want them to do?
+Probably lift out their context, but I'm not sure.

 ## Vectors

 Vectors get used a lot, since our lists are completely fake half the time.
 Arguments to functions are defined in a vector, and we use a syntactic vector in our destructuring let, to capture multiple return values in an elegant fashion.